 It’s been a thoroughly miserable winter for martial arts across the UK following another round of national lockdowns.
-Following the Prime Minister's speech on 22 February there is finally a schedule for easing lockdown restrictions in England over the coming months.
+Following the The Prime Minister's speech on 22 February provided a schedule for easing lockdown restrictions in England.
 This schedule is subject to certain criteria being met but does provide the basis for the return to normal training.

 We look forward to welcoming everyone back to the Dojang, but in the meantime stay safe and thank you all for your continued support.